weinhouse/Random-Fun-Projects/demoMachine/README.md

 sudo journalctl -u NetworkManager -f sudo nmcli radio wifi off && sudo nmcli radio wifi on
 ```

-Since you are moving toward a **Flask-based UI** to interact with your MicroPython controller, **Nginx** is the superior choice over Apache.
-Flask is a "lean" framework, and Nginx is designed for high-performance, low-overhead routing, which fits the Raspberry Pi architecture perfectly.

-While Apache is a classic "all-in-one" server, Nginx excels at serving static files (CSS/JS) and passing dynamic requests (your Python code) to a gateway like **Gunicorn**.
-This creates a much more responsive UI for your demo audience.

----

 ## 2. Installation: Nginx & Mosquitto